 From wizardry to archaeology to hypnosis, this list is bound to contain at least a few topics that will spark your imagination.

-This subreddit has an active community of more than 7,000 users, and is the perfect place to engage in discussions, exchange advice, network and read the work of others.
+This subreddit has an active community of more than 7,000 users, and it is the perfect place to engage in discussions, exchange advice, network, and read the work of others.

 Science Fiction and Fantasy Blogs and Websites

-If you’ve read the entire Harry Potter series over and over again but have never ventured beyond the world of Hogwarts and dementors, you might be missing out on some truly great books, movies and shows.
-Take a look at the science fiction and fantasy websites listed in this section and you’ll never be out of the loop again.
+If you’ve read the entire Harry Potter series over and over again but have never ventured beyond the world of Hogwarts and dementors, you are missing out on some truly great books, movies, and shows.
+Take a look at the science fiction and fantasy websites listed in this section, and you’ll never be out of the loop again.

 This blog has been around for nearly 10 years, and for good reason.
 Here you’ll find thorough, well-written reviews of sci-fi and fantasy books of all kinds posted regularly.

 If you’re more into movies and video games than books, then this blog is for you.
-Lists such as “Worst Video Games of 2016” and features such as the “Indie Spotlight” make it easy for you to find the best the genre has to offer.
+Lists such as “Worst Video Games of 2016” and features like the “Indie Spotlight” make it easy for you to find the best the genre has to offer.